<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 Creatine monohydrate is by far the most popular form of creatine.
 As such, more research has been done on this type of creatine.
 This means that there is plenty of scientific proof regarding how it interacts with the human body.

-For those who may not know, our bodies naturally synthesize creatine.
+As we explained above, our bodies naturally synthesize creatine.
 The creatine compounds in these scenarios closely resemble creatine monohydrate.
 The chemical structure of creatine monohydrate is as its name implies; it is simply creatine combined with a single molecule of water.

 To better understand the effects of creatine monohydrate, let’s explore the pros and cons.